LianWaiYuChanChan/zhiboapp/README.md

 3. cd /path/to/zhiboapp
 4. gradle war #This task will build the java code and generate war which can be deployed to servlet container.

+## How to test?
+1. gradle war #This task wll generate war to /path/to/zhiboapp/build/libs/zhiboapp.war
+2. Copy that war to <TomcatHome>/webapps/
+3. Start tomcat: cd <TomcatHome>/bin, then ./startup.sh or .\startup.bat
+4. Try access: http://127.0.0.1:8080/zhiboapp/api/account/account_1 using Chrome.

 ## Try current implemented function

 1. Run gradle tomcatRun  #This task will load the zhibo web app into a embedded tomcat